Diagrammatic Reasoning with Control as a Constructor, Applications to Quantum Circuits: Control and conjugation

 \end{definition}

-\cref{eq:conjugation} is know as the \emph{conjugation law}, and expresses that controlling a conjugated operation is equivalent to conjugating a controlled operation.
-Intuitively, if you apply a gate $f$ ``in the middle'' of a pattern $g^\dagger\circ f\circ g$, then controlling the entire pattern is the same as just controlling the gate $f$ and wrapping the control around with $g$ and $g^\dagger$.

-This law is particularly important in algorithm design where the pattern $g^\dagger\circ f\circ g$ is often used to prepare and uncompute ancillary bits (or qubits).
-This law can be used as much as possible in some compilation processes to minimize the scope of control.
+\cref{eq:conjugation} is known as the \emph{conjugation law}.
+This law is particularly important in algorithm design where the \emph{compute-uncompute} pattern $\invers g\circ f\circ g$ is often used to prepare and release ancillary bits (or qubits) and implement oracles.
+This law can be used as much as possible in some compilation processes to minimize the scope of control as explained in \cite{fu2024proto}.